zaheeeb/Sievo/README.md

  - Input fields validation can be done.
  - Dynamic path of logs file can be implemented.
  - Time/error specific search.
  - Sending notifications to server for scalability.
+ - Error handling if channel is not found.